paralax/ColossalOpera/easy/ZZ_ruth_aaron_pairs.md

 The name was given by Carl Pomerance, a mathematician at the University of Georgia, for Babe Ruth and Hank Aaron, as Ruth's career regular-season home run total was 714, a record which Aaron eclipsed on April 8, 1974, when he hit his 715th career home run.
 A student of one of Pomerance's colleagues noticed that the sums of the prime factors of 714 and 715 were equal.

-For a little more on it, see MathWorld - http://mathworld.wolfram.com/Ruth-AaronPair.html
+For a little more on it, see [MathWorld](http://mathworld.wolfram.com/Ruth-AaronPair.html).

 Your task today is to determine if a pair of numbers is indeed a valid Ruth-Aaron pair.